RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Modeling of mosquito dispersal

 \subsection{Computational models of mosquito dispersion}

 Diffusion-based computational models of mosquito dispersal are, broadly speaking, agent-based, PDE-based, or discrete meta-population models.
 Agent-based models \citep{PPB15,ZPZ16,IFB09,STG18,WLJ22,MD17,AFE10} describe dynamics at the microscopic level, by following individual insects that perform isotropic or correlated random walks.
-Some meta-population models such as \citep{OSS08,LPS13,LKR18,OEB14,HRK19,DVR22,DMV21} describe movement in a heterogeneous landscape in terms of flux or transfer rate between different patches, including regular diffusion within a patch \citep{LPS13,LKR18} or long-range dispersal due to transportation networks \citep{DVR22,DMV21}.
+Some meta-population models \citep{OSS08,LPS13,LKR18,OEB14,HRK19,DVR22,DMV21} describe movement in a heterogeneous landscape in terms of flux or transfer rate between different patches, including regular diffusion within a patch \citep{LPS13,LKR18} or long-range dispersal due to transportation networks \citep{DVR22,DMV21}.
 Other applications of diffusive behavior include the use of time-dependent diffusion kernels to assess the likelihood of mosquitoes moving between unsealed water tanks in an urban environment \citep{TPP21}.

 In the following, we introduce theoretical and computational methods to estimate the diffusive properties of dispersing insects from MRR experiments.
-By analyzing the performance of these methods against synthetic data, for which the actual diffusion coefficient is known, we conclude that approaches based on the solution of the diffusion equation, although theoretically correct, are in practice inaccurate, whereas the RDA-PSO method produces robust results that do not require additional corrections.
-Consequently, many quantitative estimates related to mosquito dispersal found in the MRR literature may need to be revisited.
+They all use the same data as input, specifically the temporal and spatial ratios defined in Equations \eqref{eq:time_pct} and \eqref{eq:sp_pct} below.
+By analyzing the performance of these specific methods against synthetic data, for which the actual diffusion coefficient is known, we conclude that the three approaches based on the solution of the diffusion equation, although theoretically correct, are in practice inaccurate, whereas the RDA-PSO method produces robust results that do not require additional corrections.
 Although diffusive processes are well understood, the novelty of our contribution resides in its ability to address small recapture rates, the non-uniform placement of recapture locations, and the uncertainty related to how mosquitoes are attracted to capture locations.